-OpenText (formerly known as Hightail) is a cloud-based platform that allows users to share and manage files.
+OpenText (formerly known as Hightail) is a document management cloud-based platform that allows users to share and manage files.
 It also has content approval, feedback features, and more.
 In this article, we cover user reviews and pricing.
 Ready to try OpenText?
 Contact their support team for more information.

 What OpenText Does Well